rdwrome/cppfa24/02oFxOSC/README.md

 `  ofDrawCircle(oscx+100, oscy+100, 100);`

-# How to Run oF from Terminal!
+# Run oF from Terminal!
 - cd to project folder
 - `make`
 - `make RunRelease`